OctopusDeploy/docs/docs/deployment-process/variables/index.md

 There are two distinct scoping scenarios which need to be explicitly called out, one of which we encountered above, these are:

-* Scoping to both a channel as well as a runbook
+* Scoping to both a channel as well as a runbook process
-* Scoping a deployment process action as well as a runbook
+* Scoping a deployment process action as well as a runbook process

 :::hint
 Mutually exclusive scopings can generally be avoided by duplicating variable values and scoping appropriately for each value if needed.